MMHwang/FirstExample/readme.txt

-Git is a version control system
+Git is a distributed version control system
-Git is a powerful free software
+Git is powerful free software